 The LLB programmes includes three parts, Intermediate (taken at the end of the first year), Part I and Part II.
-Each part is examined in the Summer Term; if the examiners require candidates to be re-examined for the Intermediate or Part I examinations, these will normally take place in September.
+Each part is examined in the Summer Term; if the examiners require candidates to be re-examined for the Intermediate or Part I examinations, these take place in the LLB re-sit period.